 Waste Water Treatment Plant Manager manages the operations of a wastewater treatment plant to ensure compliance with regulatory procedures and reporting practices.
-Oversees sampling and testing systems, and the functionality of pumps, conveyors, blowers, and other equipment.
-Being a Waste Water Treatment Plant Manager ensures staff is up-to-date with all federal, state, and local regulations and environmental guidelines and creates and updates wastewater treatment procedures to adhere to those regulations.
-Typically requires a bachelor's degree.
-Additionally, Waste Water Treatment Plant Manager typically reports to top management.
+Establishes sampling and testing systems, and ensures proper testing of functionality of pumps, conveyors, blowers, and other equipment.
+Being a Waste Water Treatment Plant Manager monitors federal, state, and local regulations and environmental guidelines and creates and updates wastewater treatment procedures to adhere to those regulations.
+Typically requires a bachelor's degree or other tech degree.
+Additionally, Waste Water Treatment Plant Manager typically reports to a manager or director.
 The Waste Water Treatment Plant Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be a Waste Water Treatment Plant Manager typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.